China’s rapid globalization has created a wealth of opportunities for foreigners, particularly in the fields of translation and interpretation.

 Navigating Legal and Visa Requirements

-Securing the right visa and complying with regulations can be a challenge.
+Securing the right visa (typically a Z visa) and complying with regulations can be challenging.

 Managing Expectations and Deadlines